TheBlupper/ctf_writeups/idek2022/Hardest Demon Bloodbath by Riot/README.md

 `Move` triggers move things<sup>[citation needed]</sup>.
 They can be triggered by the player passing by their x-position, the player touching them directly or by other triggers.
 They target a certain `group` and move everything in that `group` by an X and Y offset.
 Any object can be assigned as a member of a `group` in the editor and are just named as numbers (`group 1`, `group 2` etc.).

 ### Toggle-triggers
-`Toggle` triggers can be triggered in the same way as `move` triggers and also target a `group`, but instead of moving the members of the `group` the `toggle` trigger completely enables or disables the members of the `group`, effectivly removing them from the level.
+`Toggle` triggers can be triggered in the same way as `move` triggers and also target a `group`, but instead of moving the members of the `group` the `toggle` trigger completely enables or disables the members of the `group`, effectively removing them from the level.

 ### Collision triggers
 `Collision` triggers are used in tandem with `collision blocks`.
 Each `collision block` can assign themselves a `block id`.
 A `collision` trigger is assigned two `block ids` to look out for and if any two `collision blocks` collide *and* they have the `blocks ids` specified in the `collision` trigger the `collision` trigger will trigger.